binkley/homebrewery-files/tuckers-kobolds.md

 | 7 | [Yellow Mold](https://www.dndbeyond.com/sources/dnd/dmg-2024/dms-toolbox#YellowMold) |
 | 8 | Roll twice ignoring this or a previous result.
 There are two hazards. |

 **Tougher Challenge.** These hazards are more potent.
-Replace any saving throw DC in the hazard&rsquo;s description with the appropriate DC from the **Balancing the Challenges** section.
+Replace any saving throw DC in the hazard&rsquo;s description with the appropriate DC from **Balancing the Challenges**.

 #### Deep Pit
 _(Rating: 8/10; Role: Attrition)_

 The pit is 30' deep and covered at bottom in spikes.
 A falling creature takes 3d6 bludgeoning damage and 2d10 piercing damage without save.
 The spikes are coated in [Carrion Crawler Mucus](https://www.dndbeyond.com/equipment/555-carrion-crawler-mucus).
 The opening is 5' by 5' and the bottom is 10' by 10'.

 When a creature falls into the pit, a [Net](https://www.dndbeyond.com/sources/dnd/br-2024/equipment#Net1GP) falls from the ceiling.
-The creature must make a **Mundane Dexterity saving throw** to avoid being [restrained](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#RestrainedCondition) by the net.
+The creature must make a **Mundane Save** (Dexterity) to avoid being [restrained](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#RestrainedCondition) by the net.

 \column